 Interest rate risk.
-Our exposure to changes in interest rates is limited to interest income generated by our cash deposited with banks and short-term investments maintained in bond funds and structured notes.
+Our exposure to changes in interest rates is limited to interest income generated by our cash deposited with banks and short-term investments maintained in bond funds, structured notes and senior notes.
+We have not entered into any interest rate swap transactions.
 We do not believe that a 1% change in interest rates would have a significant impact on our operations.

 Foreign currency risk.
 Since 2012, we consider our direct exposure to foreign exchange rate fluctuations to be minimal.
 Prior to 2012, we reported our financial results in NT dollars and our direct exposure to foreign exchange rate fluctuations was more significant.
 Gains or losses from foreign currency re-measurement are included in "Non-Operating Income (Expenses)" in our Consolidated Financial Statements.
-The impact of foreign currency transaction gain or loss included in determining net income (loss) for 2013, 2012 and 2011 was nil, \$0.4 million and \$5.7 million, respectively.
+The impact of foreign currency transaction gain or loss included in determining net income (loss) for 2013, 2014 and 2015 was nil, US\$(0.6) million and US\$0.1 million, respectively.
 Currently, the majority of our revenue, cost of sales, accounts receivable, and accounts payable are denominated in U.S. dollars.
 Increases in the value of the U.S. dollar relative to other currencies would make our products more expensive, which could negatively impact our ability to compete.
 Conversely, decreases in the value of the U.S. dollar relative to other currencies could result in our suppliers raising their prices in order to continue doing business with us.
 Fluctuations in currency exchange rates could harm our business in the future.
 We do not utilize foreign exchange derivatives contracts to protect against changes in foreign exchange rates.